 - undergarments that are gently elasticated at the hip, making them easy to pull up and down

 - underwear shields or pads to absorb any leakages.
 Various sizes of pads are available with different levels of absorbency to suit your needs during the day and night.
 Underwear needs to be a snug fit when using pads so that they are held firmly in place and to prevent circulation of air as this reduces the chance of sore skin, odours or leakage.

 - briefs with sticky tabs on the sides and elasticated legs to make them easier to get into, or your carer can simply slip between the legs and then fasten.

 - a commode or portable urinal at night so you do not have to worry about getting to the toilet in time.

 People with bladder problems often try to restrict the amount they drink because they worry about needing to go to the toilet.
-This is understandable but it is important to drink approximately eight to ten cups of fluids each day in order to expel waste products efficiently.
-Taking plenty of fluids during the day whilst restricting fluid intake during the evening, especially an hour or so before bed-time, can help.
+This is understandable but it is important to drink approximately eight to ten cups of fluids (1.5 to 2 litres) each day in order to expel waste products efficiently.
+Taking plenty of fluids during the day whilst restricting fluid intake during the evening, especially an hour or so before bed-time, can help.>

-Caffeine, which is found in tea, coffee, cola and some other fizzy drinks, can irritate the bladder so is best consumed only in small quantities.
+Caffeine, which is found in tea, coffee, cola and some other fizzy drinks, can irritate the bladder and so ideally should be avoided if possible.